 Help Us Protect the Center's Resources

 Visitors to DEC's environmental education centers should become familiar with the regulations governing the use of the centers as found in the New York State Register and Official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR).
-Go to DEC's Use of Environmental Education Centers page to see the regulations concerning centers; visit the Regulations and Enforcement page for other regulations regarding the use of state land.
+Go to DEC's Use of Environmental Education Centers (link leaves DEC website) page to see the regulations concerning centers; visit the Regulations and Enforcement page (link leaves DEC website) for other regulations regarding the use of state land.